mindsphere/node-red-contrib-mindconnect/README.md

 ### Step 1: Create (at least) one asset, agent, configuration and mappings

-1. Create an asset in Asset Manager for your data
+- Create an asset in Asset Manager for your data
-2. Create an agent of the type mindconnectlib and store the agent.
+- Create an agent of the type MindConnectLib [core.mclib] and store the agent.
-3. Create a new data configuration
+- Create a new data configuration

 ![configuration](images/dataconfig.png)

-4. Create mappings to your asset.
+- Create mappings to your asset.

 ![mappings](images/datamappings.png)